 6. Host a potluck.

 You know the drill…everyone brings something, which means no one spends too much money and you all get to eat.
+Like Friendsgiving, but all year long.
 We’re actually not sure why we don’t do this every day.

 7. Attend a trivia night.